-- on or after the date the business combination is approved by the board of directors $% \left({{{\left({{{\left({{{\left({{{c}}} \right)}} \right)}{c}}} \right)}{c}}} \right)$
+- on or after the date the business combination is approved by the board of directors $% \left(1\right) =\left(1\right) +\left(1$

 Our certificate of incorporation eliminates the right of stockholders to act by written consent without a meeting, and our bylaws eliminate the right of stockholders to call special meetings of stockholders.
 Our certificate of incorporation and bylaws do not provide for cumulative voting in the election of directors.
 The authorization of undesignated preferred stock makes it possible for the board of directors to issue preferred stock with voting or other rights or preferences that could impede the success of any attempt to effect a change in our control.
-These and other provisions may have the effect of deferring hostile takeovers or delaying changes in our control or management even if doing so would be beneficial to our stockholders.
+These and other provisions may have the effect of deferring hostile takeovers or delaying changes in our control or management.